Skip to Content

 The female condom provides some protection of the genital

 area around the opening to the

 vagina during intercourse.
 And it may reduce the risk of

 getting or transmitting diseases such as genital herpes or genital warts.
 Some

-studies suggest that female condoms are as effective as male condoms in
+studies suggest that female condoms work as well as male condoms in

-The female condom can be inserted up to
+You can insert a female condom up to

 8 hours before sexual intercourse.
-It contains lubricant on the inside.
-It shouldn't be used with a male condom.
+This condom contains lubricant on the inside.
+Use a

 If a condom tears,